Bio:

 It's diverse nature is held against it in some

 and was kept in print for some years.
-In fact it was once a common bargin bin find,
+It was once a common bargin bin find,

 but now it's become somewhat harder to find in good condition.